luk036/luk036.github.io/algo4dfm/useful_skew.md

 - If the previous stage is over-optimized, the clock tree is hard to implement.
 If it happens, some budgeting techniques should be invoked (engineering issue)
-- After a clock tree is constructed, more accurate timing (rather than Elmore delay) can be obtained via timing analysis.
+- After a clock tree is constructed, more detailed timing (rather than Elmore delay) can be obtained via timing analysis.

 ---